-The Most Efficient Shoe Organization and Shoe Storage Strategies For Families
+The Most Efficient Shoe Organization and Shoe Tower Storage Strategies For Families

 There are many types of shoe organizers on the market.
 Most shoe racks will organize between six to a dozen pairs of shoes.
 Since most people own around twenty pairs of footwear, purchasing a couple of these for the closet will do for many homeowners.

 In my home, however, we don't keep our shoes in the bedroom closet.
 In an effort to keep the house clean, family members are expected to remove their shoes when entering the home and walk around in their socks or slippers.
 (We don't enforce this rule for our guests, who are always welcome as they are).
 Removing outdoor footwear upon entering the home has long been a traditional custom in Japan, and it has gained in popularity throughout the United States with families of all ethnic backgrounds.
 This can lead to a lot of shoes piling up by the door.
 Even families with only one or two people can end up with a huge mess when all your shoes are lying en masse next to the entranceway.